 I get asked that question and various riffs on it like “why do Asians hate black people?” and “why do Asians only stick with other Asians?” all the time.
 While these questions may seem rude, I take them seriously, not least because they contain seeds of truth, even if they’re ultimately based on misinformation.

 Before I get into what I meant by that, let’s get real about racism.
 Racism is distinct from ordinary bias because it was created as the justification for and original blueprint of a society in which race and class were pretty much the same thing.
 Class is how wealth and therefore power is organized.
-So, race and power are also inextricable.
-And while parts of the original blueprint have changed over time, we built real structures, like our electoral college, ghettos, and suburbs, just to name a few, that continue to dictate the way we live.
+So, race and power are inextricable.
+And while parts of the original blueprint have changed over time, we built real structures, like our electoral college, ghettos, and suburbs, just to name a few examples, that continue to dictate the way we live today based on that blue print.
+We can change our minds about it, but unless we dismantle and rebuild those structures, we’re stuck with the inequities they create.

-So, the long history of white supremacy, manifest as it is in the institutions and design of this society, creates a situation in which white racists are no more morally more bankrupt than any other brand of racist, but they are more effective.
-Even if you perceive Asians to be “so” racist, we not more racist if you measure racism in terms of broad impact.
+So, the long history of white supremacy, manifest as it is in the institutions and design of this society, creates a situation in which white racists are no more morally more bankrupt than any other brand of bigot, but they are more effective.
+After all, white as a racial category was created as the basis of a white supremacist political and economic system, just as “Asian,” and “Black,” etc., were created in order to dehumanize and subjugate non-whites within that same system.
+Even if you perceive Asians to be “so” racist, we’re certainly not more racist if you measure racism in terms of broad impact.

 But there’s more.
 Asian immigrants almost never arrive here with an understanding of “Asian” as a race nor of the racial attitudes that prevail in the U.S. They have to be taught.
 New arrivals are inundated with racist messages as they grapple with what it means to be “American,” often without the benefit of actually knowing members of the racial groups that are being defamed, and without access to contrary sources of information in languages we speak.
 Imagine what it would be like to be a Vietnamese immigrant landing in Brownsville, New York’s blackest neighborhood, where 93% of residents have been stopped and frisked by police.

 Newly arrived immigrants assimilate a culture in which it is business as usual for American authority figures to arbitrarily pick out black people and treat them like criminals.
 It’s not that hard to see why many reach the conclusion that black people are prone to criminality, a racist impression that will be reinforced by TV, conservative politicians, movies, and popular music.
 But we all consume these same messages.
 So are Asians more racist?
 I doubt it.
-Instead, I argue we are less subtle because we often don’t understand the accepted racial etiquette.
+Instead, I argue we are less subtle when we express our racism because we often don’t understand the accepted racial etiquette that we use to avoid provoking racial confrontations.
 And keep in mind, that etiquette tends to make racism more rather than less difficult to combat by forcing it underground.

 The process of assimilation tends to twist many American national characteristics into caricature as immigrants for whom these characteristics are exotic attempt to distill and adopt them.
 This makes these characteristics, like racist beliefs, especially apparent.